ACRE Resource Center

 Mental Health First Aid (MHFA)

 Mental Health First Aid (MHFA) Ersthelfer: MHFA offers "20 tips for people who care for refugees" to support all those who currently look after refugees and take them in.
 (These are available here in German, Russian, Ukrainian).
+The evidence-based MHFA guidelines for Mental Health First Aid for Depression, Suicidal Thoughts and Traumatic Events are available on the same page (also in German, Russian, Ukrainian).

-ECNP website on the traumatic stress network
+ECNP website on the Traumatic Stress Network

 National Institute of Mental Health of Czechia & F-GIP